-Consulting services must include a description more than "consulting" but include information sufficient to inform the public as to what service was being provided.
+Consulting services must include a description more than "consulting" to include information sufficient to inform the public as to what service was being provided.
 Common examples include "social media consulting", "advertising consulting", "strategic consulting: polling".
 Depending on the services provided by the consultant, the Committee may need to report the recipient of committee funds as the consultant's business or the ultimate recipient of the funds.

-One consultant may simply bill on an hourly rate for a specific service, whereas another consultant may bill for hourly services and also purchase goods on behalf of the committee.
+One consultant may simply bill on an hourly rate for a specific service, whereas another consultant may bill for hourly services but also hire services and purchases goods on behalf of the committee.
 These differences must be reflected in the committee's reporting.